yjgaia/UJS/DOC/EN/INDEX.md

 * `isSupportingX2` Set `true` in case of enabling scaling image pixels twice to support retina displays.
 * `isUsingFlashCanvasPro` Set `true` to use FlashCanvas Pro.
 Purchase of FlashCanvas Pro license is required. http://flashcanvas.net/purchase
 * `fixScriptsFolderPath` Set the folder where BROWSER-FIX scripts are stored.
-* `loadingBarColor` Set the color of the loading bar during networking such as REQUEST.
-Its default value is `'#007aff'`.

 ## UPPERCASE.JS-COMMON
 Provides OOP support and various features.